uuverifiers/ostrich/README.md

 ### Handling of capture groups

-OSTRICH can also process regular expressions that include capture groups, lazy quantifiers, and anchors, although this is more experimental.
+OSTRICH can also process regular expressions that include capture groups, lazy quantifiers, and anchors.
 For this functionality, OSTRICH understands a number of additional regular expression operators:

 | Name                 | Explanation                                                                 |
 |----------------------|-----------------------------------------------------------------------------|